-Each chapter appears to us as a gleaming pearl in these dark times.De Volkskrant
+Each chapter is like a gleaming pearl in these dark times.De Volkskrant

-There is one thing that we do know: this is a time of transition to something we’re only just beginning to understand.
-We are all eyewitnesses, although we’re only partially aware of what it is we’re witnessing, namely our current reality and the shifts we feel every day without knowing exactly what they will amount to.
+There is one thing that we do know: this is a time of transition, transitioning to something we’re only just beginning to understand.
+We are all eyewitnesses, although we’re only partially aware of what it is we’re witnessing: current reality.
+Every day we see new changes, without knowing exactly what they will amount to.

 In these ruminations, as erudite as they are sensitive, Stefan Hertmans undertakes the challenge of trying to capture something of this zeitgeist, of pinning down the things that tend to elude our grasp in the chaos of day-to-day life.